Find dy/dx by implicit differentiation with step-by-step chain rule work

-Implicit differentiation allows finding derivatives when y is not expressed explicitly in terms of x.
+Implicit differentiation allows finding dy/dx when y is not expressed explicitly in terms of x.
 The key is treating y as a function of x and applying the chain rule to every term containing y.
+This is the method used when you need to find dy/dx by implicit differentiation.

 Implicit differentiation finds the derivative of functions defined implicitly by equations.
 Instead of solving for y first, differentiate term by term.
 Every y-term gets a dy/dx factor from the chain rule.
 Finally, solve for dy/dx algebraically.